14 Easy Landscaping Ideas for Designing a Beautiful Garden

-It's easy to create a hodgepodge look when planting if you try to plant one of everything.
-Avoid that with this gardening idea: Reusing the same colors, shapes, or plant varieties in plantings.
+Planting one of everything gives your garden a hodgepodge look.
+Avoid that by reusing the same colors, shapes, or plant varieties all around your landscape.
 Here's a perfect example: To the left of the deck, golden creeping Jenny (Lysimachia nummularia 'Aurea') echoes the color of golden sweet flag (Acorus gramineus 'Ogon').
-The sweet flag augments the texture of the blue fescue (Festuca 'Elijah Blue'), which plays off the silvery-blue color of a potted false cypress (Chamaecyparis pisifera 'Baby Blue').
+The sweet flag amplifies the texture of the blue fescue (Festuca 'Elijah Blue'), which plays off the silvery-blue color of a potted false cypress (Chamaecyparis pisifera 'Baby Blue').
 The shape of the false cypress, in turn, is a repeat of the Japanese maple next to the deck.

 As a gardening idea, enhance what plants do naturally.
-Espalier is a perfect example of this, and a fun landscape idea.
-Here, for example, a simple shrub goes from ordinary to extraordinary with some training and pruning.
+Espalier is a perfect example of this.
+Here, for example, a simple climbing rose goes from ordinary to extraordinary with some careful training and pruning.
 Don't worry: It's easier than it looks (it just takes some pruning once or twice a year) and makes a big impact.

-Gardeners tend to have lots of landscaping ideas for plants and fewer for their hardscapes (nonplant materials).
-You can easily add a level of interest to your yard by incorporating a variety of materials.
-Here, the natural feel of lawn and cut flagstones makes for a delightful contrast against smooth Mexican beach pebbles and gravel.
-Note how the color of the flagstone mimics that of the beach pebbles and ties the two together; it's an example of using repetition.
+You can easily add a level of interest to your yard by incorporating a variety of plants and hardscape materials.
+Here, the natural feel of lawn and cut flagstones makes for an eye-catching contrast against smooth Mexican beach pebbles and gravel.
+The color of the flagstone mimics that of the beach pebbles and ties the two together; it's an example of using repetition.

 Play with Geometry

-Trees and shrubs are some of the most important players in gardening ideas, and gardeners often give them the least amount of attention.
+Trees and shrubs are some of the most important players in a well designed landscape.
 It's easy to use them to make an impact, especially if you select varieties that have colorful foliage.
-Go a step further with this landscape idea: Execute some creative pruning.
+Go a step further with some creative pruning.
 Here, for example, sheared golden false cypress and columnar holly make for a delightful contrast against sheared purple barberry.

-It's easy to plan all your beds and borders along the perimeter of your property, but adding an island bed that floats in your lawn is a simple landscaping idea for making a good-looking yard.
-Make island beds extra effective by adding height to the middle of the yard.
+It's easy to plan all your beds and borders along the perimeter of your property, but adding an island bed that floats in your lawn is a simple landscaping idea for a good-looking yard.
+Make island beds extra effective by adding height to the center.
 Plus, you need to walk around the planting to see what's behind it, so it adds a bit of mystery.

 If you have container gardens, chances are they're on your porch, entryway, deck, patio, or balcony.
-Too few gardeners consider the gardening idea of mixing containers into their beds and borders.
-Doing so is an easy way to add flexibility to the landscape.
-Large, colorful glazed or plastic containers are a great landscape idea to add a bright splash, even without blooms.
-You can move them around to highlight different parts of your yard, plus it's easy to change out container gardens each season to get a different look.
+Too few gardeners consider mixing containers into their beds and borders.
+Large, colorful glazed or plastic containers add a bright splash, even without blooms.
+You can move them around to highlight different parts of your yard, plus it's easy to change out container gardens each season to liven up a tired look.

 Our eyes are attracted to color and many gardeners stop there.
-But it's easier than you think to add a layer of interest to your garden by incorporating texture.
+But it's easy to add another layer of interest to your garden by incorporating texture.
 This landscaping idea features tidy mounds of blue fescue, punctuated by an upright pyramid of Colorado blue spruce and dwarf black pine.
 A potted variegated yucca repeats the texture of the grass and adds in a new color.

 Embrace plant shapes, and use them in your landscape ideas.
 Tuck in a few tall, upright plants to draw the eye up and break up the monotony that comes along with using a lot of mounding shrubs and perennials.
 Design yards with weeping plants, too: They add excitement, visual energy, and a unique graceful shape to your yard.

-Using a variety of shades of green is a wonderful landscaping idea and a way to add depth to your plantings.
+Using a variety of shades of green helps add depth to your plantings.
 Bright chartreuse greens (as seen in these 'Frisia' honey locust trees) catch the eye and stand out in the landscape, especially compared to the darker, richer tones often found in evergreens.
 Blue-greens add a softness and almost always harmonize well with other shades of the color.